-Perform the On Ground Calibration procedure in the AMM, Chapter 27-31-03, except add the steps below to calibrate the system in ice mode.
+Perform the Stall Lift Computer - On Ground Calibration procedure in the AMM, Chapter 27-31-03, except add the steps below to calibrate the system in Ice Mode.
 Record the calibration on the form provided on page 27.13.

-- 1) Remove the potentiometer access cover from the ice mode lift computer (Figure 27-2). - 2) CenTex's force applicator may be used in lieu of the Beech force applicator specified in the AMM.
+- 1) Remove the potentiometer access cover from the Ice Mode lift computer (Figure 27-2). - 2) CenTex's force applicator may be used in lieu of the Beech force applicator specified in the AMM.
 Position the force arm so that the applied force is within 0.031 (1/32) inches of the transducer vane tip.
-Follow the force application guidelines specified in the AMM procedure. - 3) Activate ice mode by selecting MANUAL on the Surface Deice switch.
-Verify the ice mode annunciator switch in the glareshield illuminates. - 4) Apply the following forces to the transducer vane for each flap position and set the ice mode lift computer potentiometers (0, 1, 2) as specified in the AMM procedure, steps 10 through 12: - a.
+Follow the force application guidelines specified in the AMM procedure. - Activate Ice Mode by selecting MANUAL on the Surface Deice switch.
+Verify the Ice Mode annunciator switch illuminates. - 4) Apply the following forces to the transducer vane for each flap position and set the Ice Mode lift computer potentiometers (0, 1, 2) as specified in the AMM procedure, steps 10 through 12: - a.
 Full Up (No. 0): Deflect the vane down/aft $+3.5 \pm 0.2$ tip grams. - b.
 Approach (No. 1): Deflect the vane down/aft +2.5 ± 0.2 tip grams. - c.
-Full Down (No. 2): Deflect the vane down/aft $+1.0 \pm 0.2$ tip grams.
+Full Down (No. 2): Deflect the vane down/aft +1.0 ± 0.2 tip grams.

-NOTE: The ice mode stall warning tone is heard as a solid tone when activated.
+NOTE: The Ice Mode stall warning tone is heard as a solid tone when activated.
 If the lift computer potentiometer (0, 1, or 2) is set at a positive tip-gram force, the stall warning horn will sound when the transducer vane is neutral.
 Press the vane down/aft to turn the horn off.

-5) Deactivate ice mode by pressing the ice mode annunciator switch.
+5) Deactivate Ice Mode by pressing the Ice Mode annunciator switch.